zeek/zeek/doc/frameworks/broker.rst

 .. btest-include:: ${DOC_ROOT}/frameworks/broker/events-listener.bro

 To send events, there are two choices.
-The first is to use call :bro:see:`BrokerComm::event` directly.
+The first is to use call :bro:see:`BrokerComm::send_event` directly.
 The second option is to use :bro:see:`BrokerComm::auto_event` to make it so a particular event is automatically sent to peers whenever it is called locally via the normal event invocation syntax.